diegoTech14/diegoTech14/README.md

 # Welcome to my GitHub 👨🏽‍💻

-I'm  Diego Duarte Fernández, a jr. Developer who likes helping other programmers, talking about technology, animals and the ocean.I'm  a  proactive, kind  and  responsable  I have  communication  skills and ability to  work in a team.
-Also sometimes I'm perfectionistand many times take the initiative to do or create something.
-I really like to programming, solve a lot of challenges and get feedback to improve myself.
+I am Diego Duarte Fernández, a junior.
+Backend development oriented developer who likes to help other programmers.
+I am proactive, kind and responsible.
+I have communication skills and the ability to work in a team.
+I am also sometimes a perfectionist and many times I take the initiative to do or create something.
+I really like programming, solving many challenges and receiving feedback to improve.

 # 🎯Technologies